Active Substance: dolutegravir

 Tivicay is an antiviral medicine containing the active substance dolutegravir.
-It is used together with other medicines to treat adults and adolescents from 12 years of age who are infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).
+It is used together with other medicines to treat adults and children from 6 years of age who are infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).

 How is Tivicay used?

 Tivicay can only be obtained with a prescription and should be prescribed by a doctor who is experienced in managing HIV infection.

 Tivicay is available as tablets (10, 25 and 50 mg).
 The adult dose depends on whether the infection is known or suspected to be resistant to medicines of the class to which Tivicay belongs (integrase inhibitors).